Snacks

 • ¼ teaspoon pure vanilla extract

-• Sprinkling of sea salt (optional, for flavor heightening)
+• Flaky sea salt for sprinkling (optional)

 • Spatula